If you haven't had enough of me, bookmark this site first (press Ctrl-D on your PC or Apple-D on your computer), so you can come back easily.

 Osteopathy on College

-I can wholeheartedly recommend all osteopaths working here, and regularly treat patients together with them.
+I can wholeheartedly recommend all osteopaths working here.

 My co-author Olaf Breidenbach (Cologne, Germany) offers trainings in Gentle Spinal Realignment, AKA Dorn-Therapy.
 His courses are available in Europe so far, and hopefully we can have him down under soon, too.